Site icon Welcome To Infinity

 Neptune's Rings

 Neptune, the eighth planet from the sun, is known for having five rings.
 These rings are similar to the rings of Saturn, but they are much fainter and narrower in comparison.
-The rings of Neptune are very difficult to observe from earth because of faint nature.
+The rings of Neptune are very difficult to observe from earth because of their faint nature.
 In fact, they were only discovered in 1984 by the Voyager 2 spacecraft, which was the only spacecraft to visit Neptune as of now.

 The rings of Neptune are believed to be made up of remnants of moons that were shattered by impacts and dust particles.
 The largest of Neptune's rings is called the Adams Ring, named after John Couch Adams.
 The other four rings are named after astronomers who have made significant contributions to the study of Neptune: Galle, Le Verrier, Lassell, and Arago.